Online Master's in Nursing Program Overview

 Completion Time

 We know going back to school as a working nurse can be challenging, but online learning at UCCS offers the benefit of flexibility, with the option of taking a course load that meets your needs.
-This program can be completed in as little as 24 months if you take a full course load, but most students complete the program in approximately three years (36 months).
-Students can take up to three courses per semester.
+Most students complete the program in approximately three years (36 months).

 Accreditation